chiwaragnarok/xorautomation/README.md

 ## Icon images

-Icon images such as button is not included here due to copyright reason.
+Icon images such as button are not included here due to copyright reason.
 Please capture it from game.

 ## PC vs emulator